jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 APT, which basically resolves dependency problems and retrieves the requested packages, works with dpkg under the hood.
 The main commands of APT are as follows:

+* ```apt-get update```
-* ```apt-get update``` -- used to make sure your system is pointed to the latest repository versions.
+  * Used to make sure your system is pointed to the latest repository versions.
 You should always run this before taking any other actions.
+* ```apt-get install```
-* ```apt-get install``` -- used to install the application of choice
+  * Used to install the application of choice
+* ```apt-get remove```
-* ```apt-get remove``` -- used to remove the application of choice
+  * Used to remove the application of choice
-* ```apt-cache search [pattern]``` -- used to search all your repositories for an app matching the given pattern
+* ```apt-cache search [pattern]```
+  * Used to search all your repositories for an app matching the given pattern
+* ```apt-get upgrade```
-* ```apt-get upgrade``` -- used to perform an upgrade of all current packages that have updates available (note in Yum this is the command update)
+  * Used to perform an upgrade of all current packages that have updates available (note in Yum this is the command update)
+* ```apt-get dist-upgrade```
-* ```apt-get dist-upgrade``` -- this performs the same as the upgrade but will also update the kernel version and headers as well
+  * This performs the same as the upgrade but will also update the kernel version and headers as well
+* ```do-release-upgrade```
-* ```do-release-upgrade``` -- this will update the entire distribution and move it to the next incremental version (Ubuntu 18.04 to 18.10)
+  * This will update the entire distribution and move it to the next incremental version (Ubuntu 18.04 to 18.10)

 #### Repositories

 APT relies on the concept of repositories in order to find software and resolve dependencies.
 For apt, a repository is a directory containing packages along with an index file.
 This can be specified as a networked or local based location.
 The Debian project keeps a central repository of over 25,000 software packages ready for download and installation.
 This includes ability to add non-free software repositories as well.
-You can add additional repositories via the ```add-apt-repository```[^109] [^110] command.
+You can add additional repositories via the `add-apt-repository`[^109] [^110] command.
 This is used to add community maintained PPA's--which stand for *personal package archive.* These are for packages maintained outside of Debian's rigorous package checking standards and 1 to 2 year release window.
 Hence the cartoon at the beginning of the chapter.

 The package system and architecture is on of the reasons for Debian's long standing existence and credibility.
 The system just works.
 Ubuntu is a Debian derivative that utilizes this archive of packages.
 Remember that the founder of Ubuntu, Mark Shuttleworth, had been a Debian contributor at one point.
 Ubuntu builds on top of Debian's 25,000 packages by maintaining additional *downstream* repositories that add additional software and repositories to make up the Ubuntu distribution.
 Ubuntu is a little more liberal on including non-free drivers for mainly high-end video cards.
 Users can then add additional repositories or PPA's of their own choosing to extend APT functionality and expand that package base.